PoisotLab/ms_network_prediction/manuscript.md

 community dynamics have shown promise in basing our understanding of energy flow in food-webs in the understood relationship between allometry and metabolism [@Delmas2017SimBio].
-An additional consideration is the multidimensional nature of "stability" and "feasibility" (e.g resilience to environmental change vs extinctions) [@Dominguez-Garcia2019UnvDim] and how different disturbances propagate across levels of biological organisation [@Kefi2019AdvOur; @Gravel2016StaCom].
+An additional consideration is the multidimensional nature of "stability" and "feasibility" (*e.g.* resilience to environmental change vs extinctions) [@Dominguez-Garcia2019UnvDim] and how different disturbances propagate across levels of biological organisation [@Kefi2019AdvOur; @Gravel2016StaCom].
 Recent approaches such as structural